GET STARTED | Get Your Fair Cash Offer Today >>

-When a landlord decides to sell property in New Hampshire, it’s essential for tenants to understand their rights during this pivotal transition.
-The sale of a rental property can stir uncertainty and questions for those living in the residence.
-Tenants maintain specific protections that safeguard their living situation, ensuring they aren’t abruptly displaced.
-Here are several crucial points to consider regarding tenants’ rights in the event of a property sale:
+When a landlord decides to sell a property in New Hampshire, tenants need to know their rights during this process.
+Selling a rental property can be confusing for those living in the property.
+Tenants have specific protections to keep their living situation intact and not be displaced.
+Here are some key points to consider for tenants’ rights when a property is sold:

 Table of Contents